 This book offers an in-depth study of personal accounts of men and women who have at one time entered, participated in and ultimately exited the neo-Nazi movement, with a focus on advanced Western states.

-This book will be of much interest to students of political extremism, radicalisation, terrorism studies and social psychology.
+This book will be of much interest to students of political extremism, radicalization, terrorism studies and social psychology.

 Table of Contents

 1. Contextualizing the book 2.
-Method, methodology, and theoretical perspectives 3.
+Method, methodology and theoretical perspectives 3.
 From rowdy skinheads to middle-aged parents 4.
 Geographies of hate and childhood memories 5.
 Schooling and radicalization 6.
 Violence and masculinity 7.
-Changing attitudes toward violence and ideology in Sweden’s skinhead and post-skinhead eras 8.
+Changing attitudes toward violence and ideology 8.
 Disengaging from the neo-Nazi movement 9.
-The desire to belong: The ethos of neo-Nazism 10.
+The desire to belong: the ethos of neo-Nazism 10.
 Conspiracy theories—At the heart of the neo-Nazi movement 11.
 Conclusions 12.
-Appendix: The informants
+Appendix: the informants

-Thomas Johansson is professor in pedagogy, at the University of Gothenburg, Sweden.
+Thomas Johansson is professor of pedagogy, at the University of Gothenburg, Sweden.